 These days, online marketing events are often more popular than in-person events.
 Planning an online event might appear to be less stressful at first, but different types of considerations need to be made when setting things up.

 Planning an online event requires a lot of technical knowledge and a certain level of testing that can be difficult to accomplish without help.
-Make sure you have the right team available to support you during the night of the event so that you can troubleshoot on the fly if anything goes wrong.
+Make sure you have a reliable hybrid event platform and the right team available to support you during the night of the event so that you can troubleshoot on the fly if anything goes wrong.

 Overall Event Checklist